Mike-Veilleux/MVX_Bank_Fullstack/README.md

 ## Motivation

 This project is a recap of what I've learned throughout the last year in my MERN Fullstack course.
-I'm coming from a desktop/.NET background with zero knowledge of web development.
+I'm coming from a desktop/.NET background and started this journey with zero knowledge of web development.
 I started with learning Javascript and slowly progressing to Typescript.
 Followed by HTML and CSS basics, moving on to React NodeJS and MongoDB.
 We covered some of the tech leader such as, Docker, OAuth, Firebase, Redis, Graphql, Bootstrap, Formik, Yup and many more...

 ## Description

 This is a banking app from my course that has been refactored, each time adding techniques acquired along the way.
-While this app seems very simple, there is a lot happening in the background, assuring a high quality, quick, responsive, reliable, and safe experience.
+While this app seems very simple, there is a lot happening in the background, assuring a high quality, swift, responsive, reliable, and safe experience.

 In this version, you will find: